 Patient safety requires health care providers maintain good health, therefore, graduate students who work full-time in a clinical facility may submit copies of personal health records providing the record meets requirements showing evidence of satisfactory physical and mental health, including evidence of immunizations.
 The Dean of Nursing has final authority regarding acceptance of alternative health records.
-Nursing students must comply with any special requirements, and associated costs, are the responsibility of the individual student.
+Nursing students must comply with any special requirements mandated by individual clinical agencies prior to the start of the clinical experience.
+All clinical requirements, and associated costs, are the responsibility of the individual student.